 Mera Peak is considered the highest trekking peak in the world.
 While it’s called a “trekking peak,” it does require some mountaineering skills and equipment.
 Luckily, it’s the kind of peak where you can learn as you go, making it perfect for beginners looking to try their hand at something a little more difficult than a trek.
 When I first looked for information on Mera Peak, I quickly realized that there isn’t a whole lot of information online.
 After doing hours of research and searching the depths of the web, I came up with a packing list.
 I actually felt like I had everything I needed with me and didn’t overpack.
 Here’s what I brought…

 I purchased a 100L (knockoff) North Face waterproof dry bag in Kathmandu for $20.
 Honestly, I only needed a 65L since I rented all of my mountaineering equipment in Khare right before heading to high camp.
-If you are planning to carry your equipment the whole way, then it might be best to get the 100L bag.
-While it’s easy to get a knock-off in Kathmandu, a good quality duffel bag should be purchased in advance.
+If you are planning to carry your own equipment, then it might be best to get the 100L bag.
+While it’s easy to get a knock-off in Kathmandu, if you want a good quality duffle bag, you should purchase it in advance.

 I love packing cubes.
 If you have a 100L duffel bag, everything will get lost in it.
 I have these cubes and use each one for something different.
 One for snacks, medicine, socks/underwear, clothing, etc. It makes packing and unpacking every single day a little bit less annoying.

-Last time I did a trek, I wore my fleece every single day and slept in it, so I invested in a really good fleece jacket this time around.
-I bought the Mountain Hardwear MicroChill Fleece which is insanely warm and worth the extra money.
+Last time I did a trek, I wore my fleece jacket every single day and slept in it, so I invested in a really good fleece jacket this time around.
+It’s insanely warm and worth the extra money.